 Our principles and values for collaboration and alliances

 Our approach to collaboration and alliances with other organisations

-Regional Youth Work Units act as hubs for developing and supporting youth work in their regions, working with commissioners, providers and young people themselves to ensure the sector is well-informed, skilled and responsive to changes in government policies and young people’s needs.
+The Network collaborates across diverse partners with commissioners, providers and young people themselves to share information, develop skills and influence youth policy and practice.
+Aiming to ensure that the sector is well-informed, skilled and responsive to changes in government policies, in line with young people’s needs.

-NYA/JCS’s Education and Training Standards Committee England
+JNC’s Education and Training Standards Committee England (hosted by the NYA)

-National Youth Policy Advisory Group
+The National Youth Policy Advisory Group

 Youth Voice DCMS